Blockchain-Technology-Lab/network-decentralization/cardano/README.md

 pip install -r requirements.txt
 ```

 This ensures that all dependencies are installed in an isolated environment.
-The `run.py` script expects the `.venv` environment to be present.
+The automation script expects the `.venv` environment to be present.

 To run the pipeline you need a Blockfrost API key.
 To get one, follow these steps:
 - Go to the Blockfrost website: https://blockfrost.io/